svirant/DonutDongle/README.md

 Let me know what ideas you have, and perhaps I can add them in.

+**Note:** For best results, block the RT4K's IR sensor on the front to avoid it from responding twice.
+I personally have the RT4K sitting on top of my NES and leave the flip top up to block.
+A peice of electrical tape might also work.
+Be creative!

 # Ordering PCBs
 PCBs for this project: